-The parties must submit courtesy copies of all these submissions to chambers.
+Note well: the parties also must submit courtesy copies of all these submissions to chambers.

-11. Final Pretrial Conference: November 4, 2010 at 4:00 p.m.
+8. Telephonic Final Pretrial Conference: June 2, 2011 at 4:00 p.m.

-Not later than seven calendar days before the final pretrial conference each party shall submit to the court its witness list and exhibit list, and shall file all proposed voir dire questions, proposed jury instructions, proposed verdict forms, and any objections to an opponent's designations under Rule 26(a)(3).
+Not later than seven calendar days before the final pretrial conference each party shall submit to the court its witness list and exhibit list, and shall file and serve all proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.

-As noted earlier in this order, deposition transcripts are to be filed promptly with the Clerk of Court upon preparation; any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.
+Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-12. Trial: November 15, 2010 at 9:00 a.m.
+9. Trial: June 13, 2011 at 9:00 a.m.